cmartell5/pybank-pypoll-analysis/README.md

-# python-project
+# PyBank and PyPoll Analysis

-# PyBank Instructions
+# PyBank Project Steps
 In this project, I am tasked with creating a Python script to analyze the financial records of a company.
 I was given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

 My task is to create a Python script that analyzes the records to calculate each of the following values: